qmk/qmk_firmware/docs/cli.md

 ## `qmk config`

-This command lets you configure the behavior of QMK.
+This command lets you configure the behaviour of QMK.
 For the full `qmk config` documentation see [CLI Configuration](cli_configuration.md).

 **Usage**: